Down Syndrome Dementia

 Down syndrome (Trisomy 21) is a condition characterized by the presence of extra material on chromosome 21.
 People living with Down syndrome have an increased risk of developing dementia as they get older.
 Dementia associated with Down syndrome is thought to be very similar to traditional forms of Alzheimer’s disease.

-More than 75% of people with Down syndrome aged 65 and older are living with Alzheimer’s disease, about 6 times the number of people in the greater population in the same age group.
+More than 75 per cent of people with Down syndrome aged 65 and older are living with Alzheimer’s disease, about six times the number of people in the greater population in the same age group.
 The risk of developing Alzheimer’s disease in individuals with Down syndrome has been found to increase with advancing age.

 Since people with Down syndrome typically live up to 55-65 years of age, they are more likely to have young-onset Alzheimer’s disease rather than the classical type that affects individuals older than 65 years.